Apple launches MacBook Pro With M5 Pro and M5 Max in India: Check price, specs, features here

 The real story is the chip architecture.
 M5 Pro and M5 Max use Apple’s new Fusion Architecture, combining two dies into a single system on a chip.
 The CPU now goes up to 18 cores, including 6 “super cores” and 12 performance cores designed for multithreaded workloads.

 The GPU now includes a Neural Accelerator inside each core, which is Apple’s big AI push.
-This enables faster LLM processing, quicker AI image generation, and smoother AI-powered video and design tools, all running locally on the device.
+This helps in faster LLM processing, quicker AI image generation, and smoother AI-powered video and design tools, all running locally on the device.

 Graphics performance is also claimed to be up to 50% faster than the previous generation, with ray tracing improvements for gaming and rendering.